vberlier/mudkip/README.md

 The command will create the "docs" directory if it doesn't already exist and launch a development server with live reloading.
 If you create an `index.rst` file and open the link in your browser, you'll see that mudkip uses the [Read the Docs](https://github.com/rtfd/sphinx_rtd_theme) theme by default.

 > Note that mudkip enables the [`recommonmark`](https://recommonmark.readthedocs.io/en/latest/) extension, allowing you to use both reStructuredText and markdown files.
-You can totally create an `index.md` file instead if you prefer markdown over reStructuredText.
+You can create an `index.md` file if you want to use markdown instead of reStructuredText.

 Press `Ctrl+C` at any time to exit.